Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Partial Participation

 We consider a novel approach (denoted \textbf{PP2}) that leverages the full potential of the memory, solving simultaneously the convergence issue and the need for additional memory resources.
 At each iteration $k$, this approach keeps a single memory $h_k$ (instead of $N$ memories) on the central server.
 This memory is updated at each step: $h_{k+1} = h_k + \frac{\alpha}{N} \sum_{i \in S_k} \widehat{\Delta}_k^i$, and the update equation becomes: $w_{k+1} = w_k - \gamma \mathcal{C}_{\dwn} \bigpar{ h_k + \frac{1}{pN} \sum_{i \in S_k} \widehat{\Delta}_k^i }$.
 This difference is far from being insignificant.
-Indeed in order to reconstruct the broadcast signal, we use the memory built on all devices during previous iterations, \textit{even if} the device $i$ in $\{1, \cdots, N\}$ was not active!
-The impact of this approach is major as it follows that algorithms, even using bidirectional compression, can be \textit{faster than classical} \texttt{SGD}.
-In this settings, \texttt{SGD} with memory (\Artemis~with no compression and memory) will be the benchmark: see \Cref{fig:real_dataset_PP2}.
+Indeed in order to reconstruct the broadcast signal, we use the memory built on all devices during previous iterations, \textit{even if} the device $i$ in $\{1, \cdots, N\}$ was not active! \textbf{The impact of this approach is major} as it follows that algorithms, even using bidirectional compression, can be \textit{faster than classical} \texttt{SGD}.
+In this setting, \texttt{SGD} with memory (i.e \Artemis-\textbf{PP2}~with $\omgC^{\up/\dwn} = 0$) will be the benchmark: see \Cref{fig:real_dataset_PP2}.

 \begin{theorem}[Artemis with partial participation] Under the same assumptions and constraints on $\gamma$ and $\alpha$, when considering \Cref{asu:partial_participation} (partial participation), \Cref{thm:cvgce_artemis} is still valid for \textbf{PP2} with memory.
 We have: $E = (\omgC^\dwn + 1) \bigpar{\frac{2(\omgC^\up + 1)}{p} -1} \frac{\sigmstar^2}{b} + 2p C \bigpar{2\alpha^2 (\omgC^\up + 1) - \alpha } \frac{\sigmstar^2}{b}$. \end{theorem} The most important observation is that we recover again a linear convergence rate if $\sigmstar=0$.
 By contrast, even with memory and without compression, for \textbf{PP1}, there is an extra $(B^2(1-p)/(Np)$ term.